 Walking at a brisk pace will undoubtedly increase your quality of life.

 When you walk, you use your muscles.
-When you do that, your blood starts flowing more quickly and without effort.
+Using your muscles allows your blood to start flowing more quickly and effortlessly.

-By doing this, the liquids in your blood will spread out.
-Also, sweating will get rid of some of those liquids.
-That reduces the amount of work your body has to process and helps to decrease liquid retention.
+By doing this, the liquids in your blood will spread.
+Also, sweating gets rid of some of the retained liquid.
+Therefore, exercise decreases the amount of liquid your body has to process and helps to decrease liquid retention.

 2. Drink 8 glasses of water a day

 Many people give up drinking water to avoid retaining more liquids.
-This is bad because your body needs water to work correctly in this situation.
-It uses water to get rid of what we don’t need.
+This is bad because your body needs water to correctly process fluids.
+It uses water to get rid of the excess water in our body.

-If this is the case, we recommend that you try drinking teas.
-They are diuretic, warm us up, and they have many properties that help us stay healthy.
+If you don’t like drinking water, we recommend that you try drinking teas.
+They are diuretic and have many properties that help you to stay healthy.

 3. Eat carbohydrates

 When we start a weight loss diet, the first thing we do is start to cut out carbohydrates.
-But, these give us the energy we need to think and work.
+However, these give us the energy we need to think and work.

-Also, keep in mind that some carbs are better than others.
+Keep in mind that some carbs are better than others.
 The best thing to do is eat complete carbohydrates and whole grains in small quantities.
-To do this, try buckwheat or spelt flour.
+To do this, try buckwheat or spelled flour.

 4. Eat diuretic fruits

-But, like with carbohydrates, some fruits are helpful in getting rid of liquids and others aren’t.
+However, like with carbohydrates, some fruits are helpful in getting rid of liquids in the body.